iparsrc/log-in-system-jwt/README.md

 # simple-log-in-system-jwt
 In this simple JWT authorization system, you can create an in-memory user and get a valid JWT for one hour.
-If you have the valid access token then you can get the user information otherwise you will get an error.
+If you have the valid access token, then you can get the user information.
+Otherwise you will get an error.
 There are only three endpoints:
 ```
 /ping